Updated February 28, 2018 Article

 These weight standards may vary by state.
 To verify applicable laws and weight limitations, visit http://ops.fhwa.dot.gov/freight/publications/brdg_frm_wghts.

-The State of California (e.g. CA bridge law) also has its own unique requirements.
+Please be aware that there are also requirements unique to the State of California (e.g. CA bridge law).
 These can be found at http://www.dot.ca.gov.

-In order to prevent moving overweight containers, we ask our customers and carriers to be aware of the following:
+In order to prevent moving overweight containers, please be aware of the following:

 - If the Bill of Lading weight exceeds 42,500 pounds, the container may need to be scaled at or near the origin shipping facility.